Switch to ex VAT Switch to inc VAT

 That being said, one of the great benefits of a timber floor is that it can be sanded and retreated.
 In this way, real wood floors (solid or engineered) last for decades and can be said to look more beautiful and characterful the older they get.
 In contrast, if a laminate board is damaged, then it must be replaced – which is expensive and disruptive.
 Real wooden floors (solid or engineered) also add value to your property.
 Whereas laminate does not tend to have this affect.

-LVT, which stands for Luxury Vinyl Tile, is the best option for those looking for a budget friendly, durable, practical and water-resistant option.
-LVT has some similarities to laminate but is a much more hardwearing, water resistant and long-lasting option.
+LVT wood flooring is the best option for those looking for a budget-friendly, durable, practical and water-resistant option.
+It has some similarities to laminate but is a much harder-wearing, water-resistant and long-lasting option.

-Of the boards we discuss in the article LVT Flooring is comfortably the most hard-wearing option.
-It’s a fantastic choice for busy family homes or working environments where durability, stain resistance and water resistance is of high importance.
+Of the boards we discuss in the article, this one is comfortably the most hard-wearing option.
+It’s a fantastic choice for busy family homes or working environments where durability, stain resistance and water resistance are of high importance.

 Advantages